saiedmighani/earthquake_time_series_LSTM/README.md

 The downloaded data contained a wealth of information, including the timing of event, moment magnitudes, intensity (evaluated by a human), and inverted three-dimensional location of the earthquakes.
 For data size considerations, we only considered earthquakes with moment magnitudes larger than 2 as more important ones.

 #### Correlation between location and magnitude
 To better understand the dataset, I assessed the correlation between variables in the dataframe.
-The 2D histograms (Figure 5) showed that the majority of the earthquakes occurred in NW-SE, loosely aligning with a certain lineation.
+The 2D histograms (Figure below) showed that the majority of the earthquakes occurred in NW-SE, loosely aligning with a certain lineation.
 Also, the magnitude-depth distribution suggested that major earthquakes occurred at a depth of nearly 10 km.
 This suggests that we can use clustering techniques to come up with some engineered features and try to see whether they help us for the forecast problem.
 <div style="text-align:center"><img src="assets/corr_lat_long.png" /></div>
 <div style="text-align:center"><img src="assets/corr_dep_mag.png" /></div>
+Figure: 2D histograms of entire dataset.
+Top: There is strong lineation NW-SE between longitude-latitude.
+Bottom: At the depth of ~10 km, there seems to be clustering of major earthquakes (Image by author).<br>
 ### Feature Engineering: Spatial Clustering
 Figure below shows a schematic concept for developing the features.
 As the figure is self-descriptive, I will not go through the explanations.
 I used DBSCAN algorithm to cluster the events for every 20 consecutive earthquakes beginning from the first datapoint.
 I used longitude, latitude, and depth for a 3D clustering.
 We can define three features as a result of clustering:
 1 — event density (or spatial size of cluster).